 2269 Lowell Point Rd, Camano Island, WA 98282

 Learn more about camping in Camano Island State Park tweet

 Learn more about camping at Deception Pass State Park tweet

 Dash Point State Park: Federal Way, WAIf you are looking for a great family camping environment, look no further!
 The beach, unlike most in the Puget Sound area, is actually very sandy, not rocky.
-There are 114 standard sites and offer a group camp that accommodates 96 (12 individual sites).
-Because Dash Point is in such a populated area, the beach can become quite crowded and resulting inlimited parking.
-Along with the beach, there are 11 miles of easy to follow trails the prettiest of which are between the campground and the beach.
-Dash Point is a perfect last minute destination for you and your family.
+There are 114 standard sites available and a group camp that accommodates 96 (12 individual sites).
+Because Dash Point is in such a populated area, the beach can become quite crowded and resulting in limited parking.
+Along with the beach, there are 11 miles of easy-to-follow trails, the prettiest of which are between the campground and the beach.
+Dash Point is a perfect last-minute destination for you and your family.

 5700 SW Dash Point Rd, Federal Way, WA 98023